ShindeShubhamm/shindeshubhamm/README.md

 <br />

-I'm [Shubham Shinde](https://github.com/shindeshubhamm) a passionate developer from Pune, India.
-Currently pursuing my Masters in Computer Science at University of Siegen, Germany.
-I love to design and develop elegant user interfaces.
+I'm [Shubham Shinde](https://github.com/shindeshubhamm), a passionate developer from India.
+Currently pursuing my Masters in Computer Science at the University of Siegen in Germany.
+I've 2+ years of work experience in software industry.

+For the past few years, I have been working with web applications.
+I have experience in building product grounds up.
+I have held positions at both startup and established product-based companies.
+My skills include creating UI designs along with UX consideration for the products and converting the designs to web applications using modern technologies.
+I have worked on all aspects of the product life cycle, including strategic planning, development, deployment, and maintenance.

+Over the years of my experience, I’ve managed the development of cutting-edge systems using Javascript/React, HTML, SASS, Next JS, Node JS, MongoDB and other Javascript frameworks.
+In order to provide the best user experience and increase customer lifetime value, I effectively collaborate on solutions with our product and marketing departments.

+Looking for new & challenging opportunities!

 **Languages and tools:**